amerfathullah/electronic_rating/README.md

 # Online Ratings for Electronic Gadgets for Commercial Purpose

-Online Ratings for Electronic Gadgets for Commercial Purpose by [Muhammad Syamil, Amer Fathullah, Amirul Hakim, Ahmad 'Asim, Muhammad Ariffin](https://github.com/amerfathullah)
+Rating Review Analysis by [Muhammad Syamil, Amer Fathullah, Amirul Hakim, Ahmad 'Asim, Muhammad Ariffin](https://github.com/amerfathullah)

 ## Overview

-This repository contains code for our data mining project.
-The dataset is downloaded from Kaggle.
-The code is developed using [Scikit learn](http://scikit-learn.org/stable/index.html).
+This is the code for our data mining group project.
+[Scikit learn](http://scikit-learn.org/stable/index.html) is used to developed the code.
-It uses following algorithms: <br>
+Two algorithms are used: <br>

 - Multinomial Naive Bayes
 - Support Vector Machine

-Also, it has visualisation of data and the knowledge obtained from it.
+The data are visualized using Matplotlib.

 ## Dependencies

 - python3.8.5
-- virtualenv
 - jupyter notebook
 - pandas
 - numpy